pkivolowitz/asm_book/projects/DIRENT/README.md

 "Just" 439 lines.

-**DON'T DO THIS FROM A MAC TERMINAL -- WHY?
-STEVE JOBS THAT'S WHY.**
+**APPLE MAN DIFFERS FROM LINUX MAN -- WHY?
+APPLE.**

-It will be equally pointless to try the above Linux shell commands from a Windows command prompt but hey - give it a try.
+It will be pointless to try the above Linux shell commands from a Windows command prompt but hey - give it a try.
 So where should you read these `man` pages?
 In your ARM Linux VM, of course.

-The reason to not read the `man` pages on the Mac is that everything beyond the name of the functions will be different.
-You know, "Think Different."

 ## `opendir()`